tjhenning/expert-octo-guacamole/x_team_style_guide.md

 ## Naming conventions

 Further information on naming conventions can be found within the CS 300 Style Guide.
-Some examples are provided below:
+This information is summarized below:

-### Examples
+### Summary
-* interfaces
-* classes
-* exception types
-* fields
-* methods
-* parameters
-* local variables
-* instance constants
-* class constants
+* Class and Interface are written in UpperCamelCase and are typically nouns or noun phrases
+* Methods, Fields, and Local Variable names are written in lowerCamelCase
+  * Method names are typically verbs or verb phrases
+  * Field and Local Variable names are typically nouns or noun phrases
+* Constants are written in CONSTANT_CASE

 ## Commenting style for public and private members of a class or interface: